Phaham/BoogieBites/README.md

 # BoogieBites - Food Ordering and Recipe WebApp

-A food ordering app with a REST API using MongoDB, Mongoose, Express and Stripe.
+**BoogieBites** is a full-stack web application for ordering food and exploring recipes.
+It features a streamlined food ordering process, user authentication, and an integrated recipe collection.
+The application is built using Node.js, Express, and MongoDB, with additional features such as secure payment processing using Stripe and real-time chat-app using Socket.io.

 ## 🎥 Demo
 Check out the live demo: [BoogieBites Live](https://boogiebites.onrender.com/)

 ### process and Key features